Fsoft-AIC/Tight-Clusters-Make-Specialized-Experts/README.md

 - [Image classification with the Swin Transformer backbone](image-classification/)
 - [Language Modeling with Switch Transformer and Generalist Language Model backbones](language-modeling/)
 - [Image classification with the Soft Mixture of Experts (SoftMoE) backbone](SoftMoE)

+Check the README in each subdirectory for instructions specific to that set of experiments.